-- The ultimate filename that curl writes out to.
-This is only meaningful if curl is told to write to a file with the --remote-name or --output option.
-It's most useful in combination with the --remote-header-name option.
-(Added in 7.25.1) - http_code The numerical response code that was found in the last retrieved HTTP(S) or FTP(s) transfer.
-In 7.18.2 the alias response_code was added to show the same info. - http_connect The numerical code that was found in the last response (from a proxy) to a curl CONNECT request.
-(Added in 7.12.4) - time_total The total time, in seconds, that the full operation lasted.
+http_code The numerical response code that was found in the last retrieved HTTP(S) or info.

+FTP(s) transfer.
+In 7.18.2 the alias response_code was added to show the same http_connect The numerical code that was found in the last response (from a proxy) to a curl time_total The total time, in seconds, that the full operation lasted.
 The time will be displayed with millisecond resolution.